franciskyalo/franciskyalo/README.md

 ---
 I am a passionate Data Scientist with a keen interest in Machine Learning Operations (MLOps) and Generative AI.
 Here's a little about my tech stack:

-- 🔭 Currently, I'm diving deep into MLOps to streamline and automate machine learning workflows.
+- 🔭 Currently, I'm diving deep into MLOps and Cloud technologies to streamline and automate machine learning workflows.
 - 🌱 I’m continuously learning and experimenting with new technologies to enhance my skills.
 ---
 ## Tech Stack